kubernetes-sigs/gateway-api/site-src/concepts/choosing-route-types.md

 ```
 ### UDPRoute (Experimental)

-Use this when your application uses UDP.
+Use `UDPRoute` for applications that use UDP.
+UDP traffic is connectionless and forwarded at Layer 4 without protocol inspection.

 Common examples include:

 - DNS servers
 - Game servers
-- RTP or other streaming workloads
+- RTP or other media streaming workloads

-UDPRoute forwards packets at Layer 4 without connection state or protocol inspection.

-Example:
+**Example:**

 ```yaml
 kind: UDPRoute